 Freshman class applicants may begin sending materials after the conclusion of their junior year of high school.
 A transcript with a record of grades through the junior year, a General Education Diploma (GED), or a state's equivalent of a GED, is required for acceptance.
-Since the university uses a rolling admission process, students are encouraged to submit an application as soon as possible, along with a transcript.
-Students with a cumulative GPA below 3.0 must submit their ACT or SAT scores for admission.
-Students with a cumulative GPA above 3.0 do not have to submit their ACT or SAT scores for admission.
+Since the university uses a rolling admission process, students are encouraged to submit an application as soon as possible, along with a transcript and ACT or SAT scores.